Understanding Intermittent Fasting Benefits & Risks

 • Children and adolescents

-• Individuals considered to be underweight
+• People considered to be underweight

 Prospective followers should likewise consider the potential downfalls of intermittent fasting.
 For instance, devoting time to not eating can be a social stressor with work dinners and family holidays.
 Exercising while in the fasted state can lead to plummeted energy, too.